“If you build it, he will come…. to the Pollock Theater.”

 When Iowa farmer Ray (Kevin Costner) hears a mysterious voice one night in his cornfield saying “If you build it, he will come,” he feels the need to act.
 Despite taunts of lunacy, Ray builds a baseball diamond on his land, supported by his wife, Annie (Amy Madigan).
 Afterward, the ghosts of great players start emerging from the crops to play ball, led by “Shoeless” Joe Jackson.
 But, as Ray learns, this field of dreams is about much more than bringing former baseball greats out to play.

-This Script to Screen presentation of Field of Dreams (1989) will be followed by a Q&A with Writer/Director Phil Alden Robinson.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+This Script to Screen presentation of Field of Dreams (1989) was followed by a Q&A with Writer/Director Phil Alden Robinson.
+The event was moderated by Pollock Theater Director Matt Ryan.

 Writer/Director Phil Alden Robinson